bids-standard/bids-specification/src/modality-specific-files/electroencephalography.md

 available in most commonly used programming languages to convert data into the RECOMMENDED formats.

-The original data format is especially valuable in case conversion elicits the loss of crucial metadata specific to manufacturers and specific EEG systems.
 We encourage users to provide additional meta information extracted from the manufacturer specific data files in the sidecar JSON file.